-There is always a need in organizations for team dynamics activities.
-Over the past month or so I’ve opened several different multi-day workgroup sessions with an activity that has gone over quite well with audiences that have ranged from executive teams to frontline staff.
+There is always a need within organizations for team dynamics activities.
+Over the past month or so I’ve opened several different multi-day workgroup sessions with a team dynamics activity that has gone over quite well with audiences that have ranged from executive teams to frontline staff.

 Following are the guidelines for a team dynamics activity.
 It includes teamwork, puzzles, lockboxes and the need to listen to instructions.

 Time: Approximately 30 minutes